theantichris/Simple-Plugin-Framework/README.md

 #### setDescription()

 The setDescription() method accepts a string.
-Default: null

     $postType->setDescription('This is my custom post type.');

 #### setPublic()

 The setPublic() method accepts a bool.
 This determines if the post type shows in the Dashboard and front end of the site.
-Default: true

     $postType->setPublic(false);

 #### setMenuPosition()

 The setMenuPosition() method accepts an integer or numeric string.
 The higher the number, the higher the post type's menu item is in the Dashboard.
 If you specify a value taken by another menu item one might override the other.
-Default: null

     $postType->setMenuPosition(85);